NVIDIA/nsight-aftermath-samples/GpuCrashDump/README.md

 The sample used for capturing the GPU crash dump is a very basic D3D12 application that renders only a single triangle.
-When inspecting the dump you will notice only a single vertex shader warp in flight when the GPU hang occured.
+When inspecting the dump you will notice only a single vertex shader warp in flight when the GPU hang occurred.
 This is because any fragment work from previous frames has already retired from the shader units by the time the hang is detected and processed by the CPU.
 In real applications, there will usually be many more active warps listed, some executing warps without any problems or exceptions, and some